openownership/register/README.markdown

 ## Running data imports on production

-We run all of the standard 'chunked' imports (UK, SK and DK currently) together in order to save time and effort over the whole import and integrity checking process.
+We run all of the standard 'chunked' imports (UK, UA, SK and DK currently) together in order to save time and effort over the whole import and integrity checking process.